rushourllc/rushourllc.github.io/PrivacyPolicy.md

 Third-party disclosure

-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
+*We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Informationw without Consent.*

-Third-party links

-We do not include or offer third-party products or services on our website.

 Google